dl-solarity/hardhat-migrate/README.md

 - **Deployment function**

-Under the hood, it uses `TruffleDeployer` from [@truffle/deployer](https://www.npmjs.com/package/@truffle/deployer) and `TruffleReporter` from [@truffle/reporters](https://www.npmjs.com/package/@truffle/reporters) to deploy the contracts and log their statuses during the deployment process.
+Under the hood, it uses `ContractFactory` from [@ethers](https://www.npmjs.com/package/ethers) to deploy the contracts.

 After that, if the user had set the `verify` flag, the contract would be automatically verified.
-However, the execution will wait `confirmations` number of blocks before sending a request to etherscan.
+However, the execution will wait `verifyConfirmations` number of blocks before sending a request to etherscan.

 - **Link function**